Shamans (Hutton book): Academic reviews

 In his review for the academic Folklore journal, Jonathan Roper of the University of Sheffield noted that the work "could profitably have been twice as long and have provided a more extended treatment of the issues involved" and that it suffered from a lack of images.
 On the whole however he thought it "certainly [should] be recommended to readers as an important work" on the subject of shamanism, and he hoped that Hutton would "return to treat this fascinating topic in even greater depth in future."

 Shamans was also reviewed by Neil L. Inglis in the Journal for the Academic Study of Magic.
 Inglis proclaimed Hutton's work to be "that special gem", a work that can have a wide appeal despite its specialist nature.
-Outlining a synopsis of the book, he rounds off his review not by reference to it, but by exclaiming that there is much that we still fail to understand about shamanism.
+Outlining a synopsis of the book, he concludes there is much that we still fail to understand about shamanism.

 Popular reviews

-On his website, the book reviewer Anthony Campbell turned his attention to Hutton's Shamans, describing it as a "sympathetic" discussion of the topic.
+On his website, the book reviewer Anthony Campbell described the book as a "sympathetic" discussion of the topic.
 Considering Hutton to be "something of a cultural relativist", he highlights his suspicion that Hutton believes the shamanic claim that they have genuine abilities to contact the spirit world.